colaquafina/SimCLR_OCT_Disease/README.md

 ![image](https://github.com/colaquafina/ResNet_OCT_Disease/assets/86960905/f4042d2e-c9a9-4e37-a065-e80207163a36)

 In this picture, $f(·)$ is the based model (ResNet is used in here), the $g(·)$ is the projection layer.
 By using the projection layers, the model performance could be much better.

+## Data processing
+In this project, we use the OCT data from kaggle, which inlcudes the training and testing data.
+We use the **RetianDataset** class from `create_dataset.py` inherent from `tfds.core.GeneratorBasedBuilder`.
+This is a class for people to build tf dataset from different kinds of data.
+It has three functions. `_info()` defines the dataset information (`tfds.core.DatasetInfo`), including the dataset builder, driscription and data features. `_split_generators()` can download the data by using `dl_manager.download` and use the ` tfds.core.SplitGenerator` to split the data into training and testing data. `_generate_examples` can be used to yield examples into dataset.
+In this way, we build a dataset called RetinaDataset.

+Then we need to preprocess the images (`data_process.py`).
+For the ResNet, the image processing can be used to increase the number of training images can increase the model generalizations.
+There are some basic image processing methods, including rotation, normalization and crop.
+However, for the SimCLR, the data augmentations is used to produce two versions of images.
+In the paper, it can crop, resize, rotate the images, and it would distort the color of the images and blur the images.
+Also it is proved that using the blur in preprocessing can improve the model performance.

+And then we load and process the dataset (`dataset_retina.py`)